 Another kingdom inferior to thee — This refers to the Medes and the Persians.

 Another third kingdom of brass — This refers to the conquest of the world by Alexander the Great.
+The successors of Alexander, the kings of Syria and Egypt, arose after Alexander’s untimely death.
+This includes the entire Seleucid period up to 64 BC.

 40. And the fourth kingdom shall be strong as iron: forasmuch as iron breaketh in pieces and subdueth all things: and as iron that breaketh all these, shall it break in pieces and bruise.